MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/command-line-output.md

 For example, the following illustration shows the command-line output from a command to verify the SDV-FailDriver-WDM sample driver with the [SpinLock](wdm-spinlock.md) rule.
 The SDV-FailDriver-WDM sample driver, a driver with intentional coding errors, is located in the \\tools\\sdv\\samples\\Sdv-FailDriver-WDM folder of the Windows Driver Samples.

-In this verification, SDV found a defect in the rule.
+In this verification, SDV found that the driver violated the rule.

 ```
 G:\Windows-driver-samples\tools\sdv\samples\SDV-FailDriver-WDM\driver>msbuild /p:Configuration=Release /p:Platform=x64 /t:sdv /p:inputs=/check:spinlock